Cynic (band)

 Cynic is an American progressive metal band formed in Miami, Florida in 1987.
-The band has been primarily based in California since the late 1990s (or 1996), marking a significant shift in their geographic and creative roots.
-Paul Masvidal originally served solely as the band's guitarist, but later took over as lead vocalist and chief songwriter.
-Cynic incorporates elements of progressive rock, alternative, and metal.
+Paul Masvidal was originally the band's guitarist, but later took over as lead vocalist and chief songwriter.
+Cynic incorporates progressive rock, alternative, and metal.

 Their first album, Focus, was released in 1993.
 Cynic disbanded in 1994, reunited in 2006, and released their second album in 2008.
-Traced in Air was released through French label Season of Mist, followed up by an EP titled Re-Traced in 2010 and an EP titled Carbon-Based Anatomy in 2011.
+Traced in Air was released through French label Season of Mist, followed up by the EP Re-Traced in 2010 and the EP Carbon-Based Anatomy in 2011.
 Their third studio album, Kindly Bent to Free Us, was released in 2014.

 In December 2017, after two years of uncertainty surrounding his involvement, founding drummer Sean Reinert confirmed his split from Cynic.
 Reinert later died unexpectedly, at the age of 48, in January 2020.
 Longtime Cynic bass player Sean Malone died at the age of 50 eleven months later.
 The band's fourth album, Ascension Codes, was released in December 2021.

 History

 Demo era (1987–1991)

-Cynic was formed by guitarist and frontman Paul Masvidal and drummer Sean Reinert in 1987.
-In 1988, the band made their first recording, simply called the 88 Demo alongside Jack Kelly on vocals and Mark van Erp on bass.
-After the demo, Paul Masvidal took over vocal duties, while continuing to play guitar.
-The band also added a second guitarist, Jason Gobel.
-Another demo followed in 1989, titled Reflections of a Dying World.
-1989 also brought the addition of bassist Tony Choy.
-In 1990, the group went to the studio to record their third demo, plainly titled 90 Demo.
-In 1991, Cynic signed with Roadrunner Records and recorded their fourth and final demo, known as Demo 1991.
+Guitarist and frontman Paul Masvidal and drummer Sean Reinert formed Cynic in November 1987.
+In 1988, the band made their first recording, the 88 Demo, with singer Jack Kelly and bassist Mark van Erp.
+After the demo, Masvidal took over vocals while continuing to play guitar.
+The band added a second guitarist, Jason Gobel.
+Another demo followed in 1989, Reflections of a Dying World.
+1989 brought the addition of bassist Tony Choy.
+In 1990, the group went to the studio to record their third demo,90 Demo.
+In 1991, Cynic signed with Roadrunner Records and recorded their fourth and final demo, Demo 1991.